RIAEvangelist/node-cmd/README.md

 ===========
 *Node.js commandline interface.*

+Simple commandline interface to allow you to run cli or bash style commands as if you were in the terminal.

-Run cli commands asynchronously, and if needed, get the output as a string or just run the command and ignore the output.
+Run commands asynchronously, and if needed, get the output as a string, or if not, just run the command and ignore the output.